saulgray/nemioDev/pages/09.install-open-nempay/docs.en.md

 ---
-title: 'NEMpay 2'
+title: 'Install and Open'
 taxonomy:
     category:
         - docs
 ---

-About NEMpay
+Install and Open